Please note that Tapas no longer supports Internet Explorer.

 Taking him in.

-He was lean, but possessed a wiry strength, the kind often found in dancers and those who lived life on the edge.
-Graceful, fluid, with an underlying sense of restless energy like hers, as if nothing could truly pin him down or hold him in one place for too long.
-His tattoos, she noticed, climbed the lines of his neck, disappearing beneath the collar of his shirt, and a series of more intricate designs adorned both his arms, a chaotic tapestry of dark strokes.
+He was lean but possessed a wiry strength, the kind often found in people who lived life on the edge.
+Graceful, fluid, with an underlying sense of restless energy like hers as if nothing could truly pin him down.
+His tattoos, she noticed, climbed the lines of his neck, disappearing beneath the collar of his shirt, while a series of more intricate designs adorned his arms; a chaotic tapestry of dark strokes.
 Half-art, half-defiance.
 He wore them like a second skin, a form of personal armour.
-The sort of markings that made conventional adults stare but Levi never flinched under scrutiny.
+The sort of markings that made conventional adults stare, but Levi never flinched under scrutiny.
 He held attention like it bored him.
-Like he’d grown up knowing he’d always be looked at and had stopped caring.
+Like he’d grown up knowing he’d always be looked at and had simply stopped caring.

 A contradiction, wrapped in ink and late-night vinyl.